Dropped Lucky and Bucky off at the boarder in Montrose.

 next camp by cleaning up and shaving, and then getting

-Documenting the post-expedition gauntness:
+a picture documenting the post-expedition gauntness:

 Here's where I camped that night: